RefugeesCodeAT/tutor-guide/roles-and-responsibilities.md

 #### Trainer:

-Monday-morning coachings[coachings](../activity-types.md##### Coaching), individual or in small groups.
+Monday-morning [coachings](../activity-types.md#coaching), individual or in small groups.
 Fill out a week plan.
 Review last week's week plan

 End of week review - 360° reviews.
 Stand in circle and recap the work that has been done.